Does IMEI Change with SIM Card?

 Conclusion

 IMEI and SIM cards play different roles in mobile devices.
 The IMEI is a unique identifier that distinguishes each mobile device, while SIM cards store network-specific and personal information that enables users to access a network.
 Changing SIM cards does not affect an IMEI, and changing an IMEI is illegal in many countries.
-It is important for users to understand the roles of the IMEI and SIM cards to avoid legal issues and ensure a smooth mobile experience.
+Users need to understand the roles of the IMEI and SIM cards to avoid legal issues and ensure a smooth mobile experience.

 References: